 Most of the respondents tell students that tasks are formative, but a significant proportion either do not or do so only 'sometimes' (Table 7).
 The staff developers always explain how a task is formative but the other groups often do not do this.
-Education and science lecturers generally either always mark or always do not mark formative work, but staff developers were not as rigid: about a third responding 'sometimes' and far fewer always marked formative work.
+Education and science lecturers generally either always mark or always do not mark formative work, but staff developers were not as rigid: about a third responding 'sometimes', and much fewer always marked formative work.
 Similarly, staff developers were more flexible in grading formative work and fewer always graded formative work.
 Most respondents regarded formative work as related to summative work, and some education and science lecturers regarded them as unrelated.
-Again staff developers showed flexibility in that approximately a quarter recognized that a relationship may exist dependent on circumstances.
+Again staff developers showed flexibility in that approximately a quarter recognised that a relationship may exist dependent on circumstances (Table 7).

-In describing how FA and SA are related, approximately three-quarters (76 per cent) of education lecturers, two-thirds (69 per cent) of staff developers but only onethird (32 per cent) of science lecturers regarded FA as leading to SA (Table 7).
+In describing how FA and SA are related, approximately three-quarters (76 %) of education lecturers, two-thirds (69 %) of staff developers but only one-third (32 %) of science lecturers, regarded FA as leading to SA (Table 7).